Sixth Form Admissions

 SHSB Year 11 Entry

 Members of our own Year 11 who wish to continue into the Sixth Form will receive advice from tutors, careers staff and their Year Leader during the year, as well as hearing talks by subject teachers.
-You will fill in application forms showing A Level subject preferences during the Autumn Term.
+You will be asked for your A Level subject preferences during the Autumn Term.

 Getting it right – take time to research